PROWIBO co-founder Tessy de Nassau launched the Women in Higher Education Initiative at PROWIBO’s Women’s Breakfast in September 2018.

 - maintaining a commitment to promoting educational opportunities exclusively for women

 - improving the recruitment of women in institutions of higher education

 - developing strategies to improve the retention of women pursuing degrees in Higher education

 To date, PROWIBO operates three women-only summer school programs at the Karamat Husain Muslim Girls P.G.
 College and Avadh Girls’ P.G College in Lucknow, India and at the African Rural University in Kagadi, Uganda.
 Through these women-only programs, PROWIBO aims to utilise our summer school model to empower young women around the world through education.

-PROWIBO in collaboration with The 50/50 Group ran a workshop Passing the Baton in Pursuit of Gender Equality last summer in Sierra Leone.
+PROWIBO in collaboration with The 50/50 Group ran a workshop Passing the Baton in Pursuit of Gender Equality in July 2018 in Sierra Leone.
 The workshop was led by Sabrina White, an Economic and Social Research Council-Funded 1+3 PhD.
 This workshop explored the many different conceptions of feminism and constructed a dialogue for how to constructively speak about and pursue gender equality in Sierra Leone.

-The 2019 Prowibo conference on Women, Development and Higher Education, in partnership with Srinakarinwirot University and LSEIdeas, will be held on July 2 in Bangkok.
-It will bring together stakeholders from education, NGOs, businesses and policymakers to address the difficult questions of reaching gender parity and the role that higher education has to play in this process.
-The conference will take place over one day with 20 academic guests participating in three panels and two Q&A sessions.
+The 2019 Prowibo conference on Women, Development and Higher Education, in partnership with Srinakarinwirot University and LSEIdeas, was held on July 2, 2019 in Bangkok.
+It brought together stakeholders from education, NGOs, businesses and policymakers to address the difficult questions of reaching gender parity and the role that higher education has to play in this process.

 This was followed by the online conference on Improving Women’s Retention in Higher Education on 27 March 2021.
 Participants from Africa, Asia, Europe and America explored solutions for improving female student retention and female faculty retention in institutions of higher education around the world.